 AMBULATORY NEUROLOGY ROTATION

 The Ambulatory Neurology rotation is designed to provide residents a wide breadth of experience in both general neurology and different subspecialties in the ambulatory setting.
 Residents will have a weekly schedule of assigned clinic rotations with various faculty members in their outpatient faculty practices.
 Residents will also participate in subspecialty multidisciplinary clinics during this rotation.
 During this rotation, residents will also focus on participating in their own continuity clinics.
+Residents will also have dedicated academic time to pursue any research or educational teaching interests.
 The Ambulatory Neurology Rotation is scheduled in 2 week blocks alternating with the Night Float rotation.